yaroslavhorbenko/hdx-spark-takehome/README.md

 ## Deliverables
 - The complete source code for your custom DataSource V2 reader.
-- A simple Spark application demonstrating the reader in action with a parent directory containing multiple subdirectories, each with a `.log` file.
+- A simple Spark SQL query against the hdx.takehome.logs table demonstrating the reader in action, reading from a parent directory containing multiple subdirectories, each with a `.log` file.
-- A `README` file with detailed instructions on how to compile and run the code, along with your explanation.
+- A `README` file

-## Submission
-- Package your code into a zip file or upload it to a GitHub repository and share the link.

 # Getting Started